dowobdev/laravel-refiner/README.md

 composer require dowob/laravel-refiner
 ```

 Some minimal configuration options are available if you wish to publish the configuration file.
-The service provide
+The service provider
-should be registered automatically within Laravel.
+will be registered automatically within Laravel.

 ```bash
 php artisan vendor:publish --provider="Dowob\Refiner\RefinerServiceProvider" --tag="refiner-config"